How to Relieve Sinus Pressure

 - Add steam to the air.
 Take a steamy shower near bedtime or use a humidifier to add< moisture to the air, which guards against mucus blockage.

 - Keep a healthy sleep routine.
-While it's helpful for most anyone, keeping routine sleep and wake times and snoozing in a dark, comfortable room without distraction, such as TV, is especially important for rest amid sinus problems.
+While it's helpful for almost anyone, keeping routine sleep and wake times and snoozing in a dark, comfortable room without distraction, such as TV, is especially important for rest amid sinus problems.

 - Stay well-hydrated.
 Drinking plenty of water can help keep mucus loose and thin, rather than thick and pressure-inducing.
 Other hydrating options include broth, herbal tea and juices.